-The City is developing the off-street hub concept.
+The City is developing the off-street hub concept for use by loading and servicing vehicles in a precinct.
 It will look for opportunities to embed this in the development system where appropriate.

 When off-street loading capacity is increased, the City can progressively reduce on-street loading in nearby streets, using the kerb space for other purposes.